On the Risk of Cancelable Biometrics: Experimental results

-The aforementioned experiment is conducted on a specific transformation function, while in reality, different systems may use different transformation function.
-In other words, previous experiment assumes that same CB schemes is used by $Sys~C$ and $Sys~T$, hence the $W_C$ and $W_T$ discussed in section 4 are from the same CB schemes.
-In this section, we assume a more complicated situation where the transformation function in $Sys~C$ (e.g., BioHashing) is different from that of $Sys~T$ (e.g., IoM hashing).
-Thus, $W_C$ and $W_T$ are from different hashing algorithms.
-Again, we also assume that the attacker knows the parameters and the transformation function.
-We denote this attack scenario as \textit{cross-transform} attack.
-We would like to address the question - ``Can the attacker gain access to the $Sys~T$ under the \textit{cross-transform} attack situation?''
-We demonstrate the \textit{cross-transform} attack on the above discussed transformation functions on face and iris dataset in this section.
+The experiment above is conducted on a specific transformation function, while in reality, different systems may use different transformation functions.
+In other words, theprevious experiment assumes that $ Sys~C$ and $Sys~T$ use the same CB schemes.
+Hence the $f(\cdot)$ and $h(\cdot)$ are from the same CB algorithm families.

+As discussed in section \ref{section.attacktheory}, the attack success rate is correlated to the distance-preservation property regardless of template renewal.
+To validate this conclusion empirically, we assume a more complicated situation where the transformation function in $Sys~C$ (e.g., BioHashing) is different from that of $Sys~T$ (e.g., IoM hashing).
+Thus, $f(\cdot)$ and $h(\cdot)$ are from different CB algorithm families.
+Again, we assume the attacker knows the parameters and the transformation function.
+We want to address the question, ``Can the attacker gain access to the $Sys~T$ with a \textit{cross-transformation} attack?''
+In this section, we demonstrate the \textit{cross-transformation} attack on the above-discussed transformation functions on the face and iris datasets.
+Note that this section does not adopt fingerprint modality as limited open-sourced cancellable biometric schemes can be obtained, and various feature formats are used by difference cancelable schemes.